Jiyun2025/TechBlog/_posts/2025-03-20-DLReview_Day1.md

 <img width="521" alt="image" src="https://github.com/user-attachments/assets/c5c926ab-0b59-4558-a53f-3ed687f75604" />

-    - the end of the encoder you are going to get really densed one.
+- At the end of the encoder, you get a highly compressed representation (latent vector z)
+  - This latent vertor z connects to the decoder
+  - The z factor is obtained by compressing the input data, often using techniques like Mean Squared Error (MSE) for optimization.

+- Once model is trained, we have the latent vector z
-    - can connect to decoder
+  - We can tweak z(which is a long vector) to generate new, similar images.
-    - it is able to reproduce original image
-    - at z factor, we can extract (compressing) / using MSE means

-onec we train we have z, all we can do is twicking it all of it and generate it someting similar How can we twick the z ( z is long vector)
+  - By adjusting the values in z, we can explore variations in the generated ouput

 ##### How can we introduce some ‘randomness’ into the generation process?

-- Instead of learning the latent vectors directly, can we learn the distribution of each element? = approximate with mean 𝜇𝜇 and standard deviation
+- Instead of learning the latent vectors directly, can we learn the distribution of each element? = approximate with mean 𝜇 and standard deviation
 - We assume the distributions are Norma